Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Computational Experiments

-Tables \ref{table:first_result}--\ref{table:last_result} show the numerical results obtained for key metrics.
+Tables~\ref{table:first_result}--\ref{table:last_result} show the numerical results obtained for key metrics.
 Each table corresponds to a combination of the total number of passengers in the instances and chosen~$\sigma$ for the bid distribution.
-For each combination of these parameters, 100 instances were generated and executed.
+For each combination of these parameters,~100 instances were generated and executed.
 There is one row per auction, and the values of each metric are the mean $\pm$ the standard deviation over all instances.
 Before being averaged, the values of the profit and welfare metrics were normalized by the welfare of the winning trip in the standard VCG auction.
+Table~\ref{table:runningtime} presents the running time for instances with 100 passengers and~$\sigma = 3$ when the auction is solved by ILP or by Brute Force.
+Even though 100 passengers could be seen as a large number of passengers competing for the trip, this number quantity serves as a stress test for the execution time of the algorithms.
 The run time is measured in whole seconds, therefore instances solved in under a second do not account for any run time.
 The best means in each metric among the budget-balanced variants are highlighted in bold.

-Comparing the profit of VCG variants and WMS variants, we can see that WMS variants did slightly better on the 10 passenger instances while the VCG variants did slightly better on the larger instance sets.
-But without exception, when comparing for the same number of passengers, the same $\sigma$ and the same cost variant, the mean of the VCG variant was always within half a standard deviation of the WMS variant, and vice-versa.
-Therefore we can claim that VCG and WMS variants had equivalent results of profit in this experiment.
+Regarding welfare, the $\mathrm{VCG}_r$ auction was the clear winner, always obtaining the same welfare as the (non-budget-balanced) VCG auction.
+Recall that $\mathrm{VCG}_r$ eliminates bidders with low bids ($v_i < r_i$) and considers only alternatives $A$ such that ${cost(A) \leq \sum_{i \in A} r_i}$.
+Thus, in our experiments it is not unexpected that VCG and $\mathrm{VCG}_r$ have the same welfare as VCG will not select bidders with low bids, which themselves have a low direct cost and, in turn, a low $r_i$, as both reserve price functions are dependent on the direct cost.
+Clearly, this not always true, since you can have bidders with high reserve prices and low bids, that would discard by $\mathrm{VCG}_r$ but would still be selected by VCG\@.